ipb-halle/k8sTicket/examples/simple_example/README.md

 This will deploy k8sTicket in the example namespace, waiting for other Deployments.

 ## 03_gmweb.yaml
-This will deploy GoldenMutagenesisWeb and configure it for the with k8sTicket.
+This will deploy GoldenMutagenesisWeb and configure it for the use with k8sTicket.